 This year, AYSO Region 45 is hoping to field one or more competitive teams for Under-10, Under-12 and Under-14 for both boys and girls and if there is enough player interest, teams in the older Under-16 and Under-19 divisions.

-The deadline to apply was October 10th, 2013.
-We are no longer accepting applications for coaches.
+The deadline to apply is October 2014.
+We are now accepting applications for coaches.

 Please note that you must be AYSO Certified at or above the Division you are asking to coach to be considered.

 If you have specific questions not answered below, please send Email to firstname.lastname@example.org with the word Question or something similar in the subject.